-Your San Francisco tummy tuck plastic surgeon, Dr. Miranda may recommend a tummy tuck as part of a package or series of procedures designed to achieve a larger aesthetic goal.
+During a consultation for a Tummy Tuck San Francisco plastic surgeon, Dr. Miranda may recommend a tummy tuck as part of a package or series of procedures designed to achieve a larger aesthetic goal.
 In the case of women who have been pregnant, a tummy tuck may be paired with a diastasis recti repair operation to suture closed abdominal muscles that have separated.
 A breast lift, breast reduction or breast augmentation can be added for a comprehensive “mommy makeover” package.
 Liposuction is often performed before, during or after a tummy tuck to enhance results*.
 Check out PPSG’s blog to learn more about all of our aesthetic procedures. *results may vary

 Extended Abdominoplasty, also known as extended tummy tuck, reaches beyond just the front of the body.
 The extended procedure is for patients who would like to address their sagging belly as well as their lateral flanks (the “love handle” area) and back, which may also need work to appear consistent with the rest of the body’s tight new profile*.